Parsl/parsl/docs/userguide/joins.rst

 idle waiting for final results.
 If there are fewer workers, then patch processing will be serialised due to lack of workers, although to a lesser extent than in attempt 1.

-But worse, if any of the launched apps also used the `local-thread-pool` executor, then the workflow can deadlock: launched process_patch apps will be waiting for other apps to complete, but those apps cannot start because process_patch apps are occupying all of the `local-thread-pool` workers.
+But worse, if any of the launched apps also used the same `ThreadPoolExecutor`, then the workflow can deadlock: launched process_patch apps will be waiting for other apps to complete, but those apps cannot start because process_patch apps are occupying all of the `ThreadPoolExecutor` workers.

 This leads to a principle: apps should not block on other apps; instead any blocking of execution should happen inside parsl's dependency mechanism.